Call Back Request

 Please fil the form and we’ll call you back

 Eradication disorder occurs in children who face problems in going to the bathroom both urination and defecation.
-Although it is common for young children to face these problems, it can be a problem if this behaviour occurs repeatedly for more than three months, especially in children older than 5 years.
+Although it is common for young children to face these problems, it can be a problem if this behavior occurs repeatedly for more than three months, especially in children older than 5 years.

 Enuresis is a frequent occurrence in places other than the toilet and it is the most common type of eradication disorder caused by night or bedwetting.